BloomTechBackend/bd-api-design-subscribe-and-save-solution/README.md

 For this operation, we’ll define the URI as /subscriptions/users/{userId}/products/{asin} and use the PUT verb.
 - Why do you think we should use PUT here instead of a POST?
+  -    The resource will exist directly at that endpoint.
+If this is the same endpoint you would GET from, it should probably be a PUT.
+       We would want to use `POST` if every time we called the endpoint a new resource should be generated and we will want to `GET` with more information added to the `POST` URI.
+For example if we were generating an ID and the `GET` subscription would be `/subscriptions/users/{userId}/products/{asin}/{subscriptionId}`
 - Are there any fields of the Subscription object that clients shouldn’t send as a part of the request?
+  - nextShipmentMonth
 - What fields should the request parameters include?
+  - userId, asin, quantity, monthlyFrequency.
+We don't want to use the `Subscription` shape, because we are not allowing clients to set every member value of `Subscription`.
+If someone specified a `nextShipmentMonth` and then we just ignored it, that could be very confusing.
 - What fields should our response object have?
+  - Subscription

 #### Extension
 - What other use cases might you need to support?